rdviii/ai-policy/ai-policy-2025.md

 * **large language model (LLM):**
 * **machine learning (ML):**
 * **neural network:** a type of AI technique that stores _learned_ information in interconnections and their weights in a multi-layered data structure loosely modeled on networks of neurons.
-* **symbolic or logic AI:** loosely, GOFAI.
+* **[symbolic or logic AI](https://en.wikipedia.org/wiki/Symbolic_artificial_intelligence):** loosely, GOFAI.
 Expert systems, many heuristic algorithms, any hand-coded chess-playing program, any hand-structured knowledge base, dedicated theorem provers.
 Dominated AI until neural nets were shown to be practical with AlexNet.
 For many decades, often programmed in Lisp or Prolog.
 Japan's [Fifth Generation System](https://en.wikipedia.org/wiki/Fifth_Generation_Computer_Systems) was an inference engine in this class.
-* **transformer:** the version of neural networks underlying all of the GPTs and many other things, as presented in "Attention is All You Need".
+* **[transformer](https://en.wikipedia.org/wiki/Transformer_(deep_learning)):** the version of neural networks underlying all of the GPTs and many other things, as presented in "Attention is All You Need".

 In the rest of this document, if we refer to "AI" without additional qualifiers, it is safe to assume we mean genAI or LLM, as appropriate.